-IMPLEMENTING A FARMERS MARKET-BASED OBESITY TREATMENT PROGRAM TO CHANGE PURCHASE AND EATING BEHAVIORS FOR WOMEN AND CHILDREN ENROLLED IN WOMEN, INFANTS AND CHILDREN AND SNAP PROGRAMS the statewide Farmers Market Coalition to implement an obesity treatment intervention to change purchasing and eating behaviors for women and children receiving benefits from the Women, Infants, and Children (WIC) or SNAP programs.
+IMPLEMENTING A FARMERS MARKET-BASED OBESITY TREATMENT CASE STUDY 4 PROGRAM TO CHANGE PURCHASE AND EATING BEHAVIORS FOR WOMEN AND CHILDREN ENROLLED IN WOMEN, INFANTS AND CHILDREN AND SNAP PROGRAMS

+Human Services is partnering with the statewide Farmers Market Coalition to implement an obesity treatment intervention to change purchasing and eating behaviors for women and children receiving benefits from the Women, Infants, and Children (WIC) or SNAP programs.
 The intervention consists of classroom-based training, including preparing fruits and vegetable dishes from canned and frozen foods; marketing and promotion of fruits and vegetables in stores; home visits; and check-ins with a nutritionist.
 The primary outcome for the year-long project is parent and child BMI.
 Secondary outcomes are changes in home food environment and fruit and vegetable intakes.